 Using it enables you to add powerful features to your ad campaigns such as remarketing, conversion optimization, and in-depth audiences.

-A pixel installation provides you access to Facebook analytics, which helps you create better data-driven decisions about your online business.
+Earlier, you used a pixel installation to provide you access to Facebook analytics, which helped you create better data-driven decisions about your online business.
 You would have to use the events manager to analyze user behavior.

 In this article, we’ll dig deeper and explain everything you should know about Facebook pixels and why it’s crucial: including its benefits, its installation, and importantly what it can do for you for business.